Azure-Samples/azure-servicebus-messaging-samples/README.md

 * **Atomic Transactions** - Service Bus supports wrapping [AtomicTransactions](./AtomicTransactions) scopes around a range of operations, allowing for such groups of operations to either jointly succeed or fail, enabling creating more robust business applications in the cloud.
-* **Transfer Queues** - [TransferQueues](./TransferQueues) allows the transactional transfer of messages to multiple target queues or topics in the scope of a single atomic transactions "via" a shared transfer queue.
 * **Durable Senders** - The [DurableSender](./DurableSender) sample shows how to make client applications robust against frequent network link failures.
 * **Geo Replication** - The [GeoReplication](./GeoReplication) sample illustrates how to route messages through two distinct